 Noise level refers to a part of an electric signal that includes any miscellaneous sounds such as other instruments and crowd noise.
 To get some separation between your voice and other sounds, you need to raise the amount of “good” signal in the mic’s output versus the “bad” signal.

-For the singer, this often means putting the mic as close to the lips as possible while avoiding distortion.
+For the singer, this often means putting the mic as close to the lips as possible without overloading the mic and causing distortion.

 The average rock concert generates 120-129 decibels of noise.
 Crowd noise, coupled with the music, makes it very difficult for the singer to hear his voice.
-Therefore, by putting their mouth on the microphone, singers can increase their volume to match the crowd’s noise.
+Therefore, a singer can increase their volume to match the crowd’s noise by putting their mouth on the microphone.

 Note that microphones also inherently have a signal-to-noise ratio specification (before any environmental noise is taken into consideration).
 To learn more about this mic spec, check out my article What Is A Good Signal-To-Noise Ratio For A Microphone?